Fungible and Asset Location

 Fungible means interchangeable.
 Or substitutable.

 Commodities are fungible.
 You can take sugar from the little bowl and scoop it into your coffee.
 Since sugar is fungible, you refill it from the jumbo bag you got from any store.
-Gas is gas at the corner station or the kitty corner to where you usually go.
+Gas is gas at the corner station or the kitty corner where you usually go.
 Commodities are fungible—that’s what makes them a commodity!

 During retirement, money is fungible.
 If you sell equities from any account to provide income, you can buy equities in a different account and keep your asset allocation on target.
 Same with bonds.